gustabmo/zadmis/README.md

 5. create a private.gs file (see private-template.gs for a template) with the private info you got from Trello on the first step
 6. on the [AppsScript Google site](https://script.google.com), configure the zadmisSearchToSend() function to be run periodically (I used every 15 minutes)

 When the script runs, it will find the emails with a zadmis-to-send label, upload each of them to Trello, and change the label to zadmis-sent-v1 (change the label means remove one and add the other).
-The Code.gs file contains some manipulation of the contentes to create the correct card name and to add labels.

 Once installed and configured, you can go back to previous emails that you'd like to transform into Trello cards, add the zadmis-to-send label and wait for the next iteration.